peterbourgon/peter-bourgon-org/src/blog/2018-07-27-a-response-about-dep-and-vgo.md

 Maybe some of you are reading this and thinking to yourself, "well, _no duh_, Peter, that should be obvious."
 Maybe so.
 My mistake.

+&mdash;&mdash;&mdash;

+_Addendum_: The discussion that's come out of this has been enlightening.
+I think I have a much better, full-picture view of what happened.
+I think the dep team and the core team were having two completely different conversations, talking past each other, and it took the vgo papers to collapse the quantum state.

+The dep team believed dep was different in kind to the tools that came before, and represented the researched, considered, community-driven, and (what could be the) final form of dependency management in Go.
+The core team believed dep was essentially identical in kind to the tools that came before, another data point that would inform the ultimate solution, designed by them.

+I believe the dep team was very transparent about their position, and it's possible to look at statements from the core team and find evidence for their position, too.
+But it's clear these positions weren't mutually understood until very late in the game, too late.
+Alas, only hindsight is 20/20.